Procedures of the United States House of Representatives: Speaking on the Floor

 One-minute speeches have many uses in Congress, including allowing members to explain a new bill or a floor amendment they will offer later in the day.
 Representatives also use one-minute speeches to deliver eulogies and tributes concerning individuals and organizations in their congressional district.
 One minutes also provide Members with an opportunity to express their views on bills, policy issues, and local, national, and international events.
 These speeches are one of the few unrestricted options members of Congress have to express a position.

 Not all members of Congress use one-minute speeches equally.
 In previous studies of legislative behavior, results suggest institutionally disadvantaged members of Congress, members who may have limited position-taking opportunities through traditional channels, are more likely to deliver a one-minute speech.
 These include junior members of Congress, members of the minority party in the House, ideologically extreme representatives, or non-committee chairs.
 These members of Congress have little opportunity to shape the legislative process, and therefore rely on alternative mechanisms, such as one-minute speeches to represent their constituents.

 On February 7, 2018, Representative Nancy Pelosi (D-CA) delivered the then-longest one-minute speech since at least 1909, speaking for eight hours and seven minutes.
-Pelosi's speech took advantage of a rule that allows only top party leaders (the Speaker, the Majority Leader, and the Minority Leader) the right to speak as long as they want.
-In November 2021, minority leader Kevin McCarthy used the minute to speak for eight hours and thirty-two minutes, the longest in the House's modern history, prior to the passage of Joe Biden's Build Back Better bill.
+Pelosi's speech took advantage of a rule that allows only top party leaders (the Speaker, the Majority Leader, and the Minority Leader) the right to speak as long as they want: this custom is called the leadership minute, or magic minute.
+In November 2021, minority leader Kevin McCarthy used the minute to speak for eight hours and thirty-two minutes, then the longest in the House's modern history, prior to the passage of Joe Biden's Build Back Better bill.
+In July 2025, minority leader Hakeem Jeffries again broke the record, prior to the passage of Donald Trump's One Big Beautiful Bill Act.